quicwg/base-drafts/draft-ietf-quic-http.md

 (i.e., dependency tree mutations): since operations on the dependency tree such as reparenting a subtree are not commutative, both sender and receiver must apply them in the same order to ensure that both sides have a consistent view of the stream dependency tree.
-HTTP specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
-To achieve in-order delivery of HTTP/2 priority changes in HTTP/2-over-QUIC, HTTP/2 PRIORITY frames, in addition to HEADERS frames, are also sent on reserved stream 3.
+HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
+To achieve in-order delivery of priority changes in HTTP-over-QUIC, PRIORITY frames are sent on the connection control stream and the PRIORITY section is removed from the HEADERS frame.
 The semantics of the Stream Dependency, Weight, E flag, and (for HEADERS frames) PRIORITY flag are the same as in HTTP/2.

-HEADERS and PRIORITY frames can be delivered out-of-order.
-There is (currently) no special handling for this -- the  receiver should simply assign resources according to the most recent stream priority information that it has received.

 For consistency's sake, all PRIORITY frames MUST refer to the message control stream of the dependent request, not the data stream.